 Coffee to the rescue.
 From your first sip, the caffeine in your brew fills your brain.
 The caffeine acts as the alpha male to the sleep-inducing adenosine, latching itself to the same brain receptors and leaving adenosine to step aside.
 In the hot seat of the receptor, the caffeine speeds up brain activity getting you ready to breeze through the morning.

 Now that we know how caffeine is speeding up brain activity, what is it about coffee that gives you a rush of physical energy?

 As your brain speeds up the body begins to release adrenaline, the energy system in the body, giving rise to the desired rush we’re all too familiar with.
 This feeling of being primed and ready is the body’s natural flight or fight response and the heightened state of alertness is what many of us are looking for to get us in the optimal state of flow.

 The stage is set, but what about that warm happy feeling that rushes over us?

 This is where dopamine, the so-called “pleasure chemical”, comes in.
 Remember the sleep-inducing adenosine from earlier that was pushed to the side by caffeine?
-The brain now utilises it as it plays a role in the functioning of dopamine.
+The brain now utilizes it as it plays a role in the functioning of dopamine.
 The excessive adenosine activates higher levels of dopamine, which contributes to attention, wakefulness and of course mood.

 These effects generally remain for 4-6hrs as your body works to process the caffeine and the metabolites that this produces come with their own set of benefits, which will be explained in a later article.
 As the effects wear off, the sleep-inducing adenosine begins to take up its position in the receptors you begin to feel tired.
 This feeling is the commonly reported afternoon crash and is the time most of us will reach out for another cup of coffee to start the process all over again.

-Coffee really is a marvellous creation.
+Coffee really is a marvelous creation.